MontiCore/montithings/applications/face-id-door-opener/README.md

    - Handle log files
 6. Stop the Code, when executing the kill-script
 7. language-specific quirks and design principles

+Although not every feature in this guideline that is described below is implemented in the the implementations, it contains a lot of lessons learned, that arose during the integration of Python, C++ and Go.
+This guide specifically follows the threads on how to integrate python into MontiThings, but should be generically applicable to new languages.

 > Following, the instantiation of a component is referred to as a "service"